ggualerz/asset-convert/README.md

 ## Publishing to Docker Hub

-Use `publish-asset-convert.sh` to build and push tags that follow the `x.y.z-bci-micro-16.0` pattern.
+Use `publish-asset-convert.sh` to build and push tags that follow the `x.y.z-bci-base-16.0` pattern.

-1. Run the script once to generate `release.env`, then edit it with your Docker Hub repository, username, optional extra tags (e.g., `latest`), and leave `BCI_MICRO_VERSION` as `16.0` unless the base image changes.
+1. Run the script once to generate `release.env`, then edit it with your Docker Hub repository, username, optional extra tags (e.g., `latest`).
+The script auto-detects `BCI_VARIANT`/`BCI_VERSION` from the `Dockerfile` `FROM` line; override them in `release.env` only if you need a custom value.
-2. Execute `./publish-asset-convert.sh` and follow the prompts to bump or set the semantic version (the script appends `-bci-micro-16.0` automatically).
+2. Execute `./publish-asset-convert.sh` and follow the prompts to bump or set the semantic version (the script appends `-bci-base-16.0` automatically).
 3. When prompted, paste a Docker Hub access token/password so the script can `docker login`, `docker build`, tag, and push the resulting image.

 Additional tags defined in `OCI_IMAGE_ADDITIONAL_TAGS` (comma-separated) are applied to the same build, which is helpful for maintaining a `latest` tag alongside versioned releases.